bpowers24/Demo-Repo/README.md

 - [ ] After the `is_overweight` branch has been merged, create a new branch called `qaqc_for_threatened`.
 - [ ] On the new branch, open the `zoo_project.Rproj` file.
 - [ ] Open `QAQC_zoo_animals.R`.
-- [ ] Write code to add a column called `is_threatened`.
-If the endangered listing status of an animal in the `zoo_animals.csv` file is "endangered", "critically endangered", or "vulnerable", then the threatened status should indicated "TRUE".
-Otherwise indicate "FALSE".
+- [ ] "Write" code to add a column called `is_threatened`.
+There is a previous commit that has the code you need.
+Locate the commit history and find the commit "answers here".
+Copy and paste the code from an older version of `QAQC_zoo_animals.R`.
-- [ ] When finished commit, your changes.
+- [ ] When finished, commit your changes.
 - [ ] Return to GitHub web browser and submit a Pull Request.

 Team A: review `is_threatened` PR